 - Add an OH&S Checklist Item onto a Task

-- Complete the checklist in both office & field Interfaces.
+- Complete the checklist in both Office and Field Interfaces.

-Session Time & Resources: This training session should take no longer than 1 hour.
+Session Time and Resources: This training session should take no longer than 1 hour.
 This training session is designed for 1 to 3 staff members in management and OH&S positions.